marionettejs/backbone.syphon/readme.md

 ### v0.2.0-pre

+* Specify fields to include or exclude, when calling `.serialize`
 * Defaults to input element "name" for the key in the serialized object
 * Added Key Extractors and Key Extractor Sets, allowing configuration of how the "key" in `{key: "value"}` serialized objects are generated
 * Added Key Assignment Validators and Key Assignment Validator sets, allowing you to validate a key / value pair and prevent it from being attached to the serialization result